deng-cy/al-folio/_pages/home.md

 **Cell-level modeling and parameterization of Li-ion batteries**

-* Psuedo two-dimensional (P2D) model with degradation mechanisms.
+* Building psuedo two-dimensional (P2D) model with degradation mechanisms.
-* Experiments and regression to figure out the parameters used in the models.
+* Conducting experiments and regression to figure out the parameters used in the models. [[more](/projects/parameter)]
+* Investigating techniques to improve measurement acuracy. [[more](/projects/gitteis)]

 **Battery-related optimization algorithms**

-* Both simulation and experiment in battery field are time-consuming, and it will be more problematic to optimize battery parameters.
+* Background: both simulation and experiment in battery field are time-consuming, and it will be more problematic to optimize battery parameters and morphology.
-* Trying to design gradient-free algorithms to reduce the number of trials (configurations).
-The time-dependent nature of battery cycling will be considered.
+* Trying to design gradient-free algorithms to reduce the number of trials (configurations).  [[more](/projects/solo)]
+* Considering the time-dependent nature of battery cycling will be considered.

 **Battery material design**
-* Manufacture materials based on the output of optimization.
+* Manufacturing materials based on the output of optimization. [[more](/projects/pcx)]

+See [projects](/projects/index.html) for recent research.
+You can also click on "more" above to jump to those projects.
 For previous research probjects, please refer to [publications](/publications/index.html).

 ---